Affiliate links on Android Authority may earn us a commission. Learn more.

 Whether you choose Alexa or Assistant, linking some preferred services can require extra steps.
 Take calendars — Assistant users need to import any third-party data into Google Calendar.
 Alexa supports linking outside calendar accounts directly, but you’re limited to Google, Microsoft, or Apple iCloud.

-While Amazon’s platform offers ways for pushing media from your phone, computer, or tablet to something like a Fire TV, Google Cast is simpler, and an undeniable advantage of Assistant.
+While Amazon’s platform offers ways of pushing media from your phone, computer, or tablet to something like a Fire TV, Google Cast is simpler, and an undeniable advantage of Assistant.
 Many modern TVs support Cast out of the box, and you can also push media to Chromecasts, select smart speakers, or Google-based smart displays.

 Within the limitations above, both Alexa and Google Assistant make it fairly easy to control media with your voice.
 For example, if you’re listening to music on one speaker, you can ask to move it to a different room or group so long as you remember its name in the Alexa or Google Home apps.
 It took a while, but Amazon eventually upgraded the Alexa app to provide Google-like speaker selection.